 CalSTA intends to fund projects that improve the capacity of California maritime ports to manage increasing volumes of freight and improve the efficiency of goods movement to, from, and through California ports.
 Eligible applicants should articulate how their proposed projects will increase the capacity and throughput and/or travel time reliability of goods moving through ports.
 Nonport applicants are strongly encouraged to consider partnering with ports as coapplicants or including Letters of Support from ports that articulate their project's effectiveness in relieving port congestion; port support will be considered in the project's evaluation for the award of funds.
 Applicants should include any data to demonstrate how the project will increase capacity, throughput or efficiency.
-Examples can include the number of additional twenty-foot equivalent units (TEUs) moved through nearby ports as a result of the project, or reducing port gate wait times by building a new staging or parking facility for trucks/chassis/containers, etc.
+Examples can include the number of additional twenty-foot equivalent units (TEUs) moved through nearby ports as a result of the project, the reduction in vehicle miles traveled as a result of the project encouraging goods moved by another mode of transportation, or reducing port gate wait times by building a new staging or parking facility for trucks/chassis/containers, etc.

-B. Reduce criteria pollutants and greenhouse gas emissions
+B. Reduce criteria pollutants, greenhouse gas emissions, and environmental impacts

-The application should explain how the project will reduce local and regional emissions of diesel particulate (PM 10 and PM 2.5), carbon monoxide, nitrogen oxides, greenhouse gases, and other pollutants.
-CalSTA will further consider the extent to which projects address climate and environmental justice, such as through design, construction, use of materials, energy efficiency, mitigation of light-duty vehicle miles traveled increases, and incorporation of zero-emission vehicles and equipment.
+The application will document how the project will reduce greenhouse gas emissions, local and regional emissions of diesel particulate (PM 10 and PM 2.5), carbon monoxide, nitrogen oxides, toxic pollutants, hazardous pollutants, and other pollutants.
+CalSTA will further consider the extent to which projects address climate and environmental justice, such as through design, construction, use of materials, energy efficiency, mitigation of vehicle miles traveled induced by the project, and incorporation of zero-emission vehicles and equipment.
+For projects located within or adjacent to waterways, applications should demonstrate how aquatic impacts are avoided or mitigated.
+Applicants should state consistency with a CERP (where applicable) or other similar air quality or community plans.
+While this is not required, consistency will be considered during project evaluation.